-In this and the following pages we take you in detail through the different stages from day 1 to hatching at day 21 - slowly, carefully and with as much practical detail as you can take.
+In this and the following pages I take you through the different stages from day 1 to hatching at day 21.
+We'll go step-by-step, slowly, carefully and with as much practical detail as you can take.

-If this is your first time hatching chicken eggs and if - as I'm sure you do - you take it seriously, you can expect to feel two things : uncertain, and anxious.
+...and if - as I'm sure you do - you take it seriously, you can expect to feel two things: uncertain, and anxious.
 I certainly felt like that.
 It's only natural.

 You've read all the books, you've seen all the questions on the forums.
 So much can go wrong at any stage ...